wildfly/quickstart/ha-singleton-service/README.md

 ### Build and Deploy primary-only to Server 1

-1. Start the ${product.name} servers as described in the above section.
+1. Start the WildFly servers as described in the above section.
 2. Open a command prompt and navigate to the `primary-only/` directory located in the root directory of this quickstart.
 3. Use the following command to clean up any previously built artifacts, and to build and deploy the JAR archive.